Constrained Conditional Moment Restriction Models: Introduction

 \section{Introduction}

-Nonparametric constraints, often called shape restrictions, have played a central role in economics as both testable implications of classical theory and sufficient conditions for obtaining informative counterfactual predictions \citep{topkis1998supermodularity}.
-A long tradition in applied and theoretical econometrics has as a result studied shape restrictions, their ability to aid in identification, estimation, and inference, and the possibility of testing for their validity \citep{matzkin:1994}.
-The canonical example of this interplay between theory and practice is undoubtedly consumer demand analysis, where theoretical predictions such as Slutsky symmetry have been extensively tested for and exploited in estimation \citep{hausman:newey:1995, blundell:horowitz:parey:2012}.
+Shape restrictions have played a central role in economics as both testable implications of classical theory and sufficient conditions for obtaining informative counterfactual predictions \citep{topkis1998supermodularity}.
+A long tradition in applied and theoretical econometrics has as a result studied shape restrictions, their ability to aid in identification, estimation, and inference, and the possibility of testing for their validity \citep{matzkin:1994, chetverikov2018econometrics}.
+A canonical example of this interplay between theory and practice is consumer demand analysis, where theoretical predictions such as Slutsky conditions have been extensively tested for and employed in estimation \citep{hausman:newey:1995, hausman2016individual, blundell:horowitz:parey:2012, dette2016testing}.
 The empirical analysis of shape restrictions, however, goes well beyond this important application with recent examples including studies into the monotonicity of the state price density \citep{jackwerth2000recovering, ait2003nonparametric}, the presence of ramp-up and start-up costs \citep{wolak2007quantifying, reguant2014complementary}, and the existence of complementarities in demand \citep{gentzkow:2007} and organizational design \citep{athey1998empirical, kretschmer2012competitive}.

-Despite the importance of nonparametric constraints, their theoretical study has focused on a limited set of models and restrictions -- a limitation that has resulted in practitioners often facing parametric modeling as their sole option.
-In this paper, we address this gap in the literature by developing a framework for testing general shape restrictions and exploiting them for inference in a widespread class of conditional moment restriction models.
-Specifically, we study nonparametric constraints in settings where the parameter of interest $\theta_0 \in \Theta$ satisfies $\mathcal J$ conditional moment restrictions